Global dynamics of the Horava-Lifshitz cosmological model in a non-flat universe with non-zero cosmological constant: Introduction

 In the past ten years Leon et al. \cite{Leon2009}-\cite{Paliathanasis} have conducted several excellent studies on the Ho\v{r}ava-Lifshitz cosmological model whether the curvature $k$ of the universe is zero and whether the cosmological constant $\Lambda$ is considered.
 They divided the cosmological model into four types in the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) background spacetime: (1) $\Lambda = 0, k = 0$; (2) $\Lambda\neq 0, k = 0$; (3) $\Lambda = 0, k\neq 0$; (4) $\Lambda\neq 0, k\neq 0$.
 By using the phase-space analysis, they either discussed the two-dimensional dynamics of the Ho\v{r}ava-Lifshitz cosmological model under the usual exponential potential, and partially studied its three-dimensional dynamics.

 For the important cosmological constant $\Lambda$ that many researchers have been paying attention to, this constant put the Ho\v{r}ava-Lifshitz gravitational theory with detailed balance, which led to a conflict between its cosmology and observations.
 Appignani et al. \cite{Appignani2010} showed that the huge difference between the standard predictions from quantum field theory and the observed value of $\Lambda$ may have a solution in the Ho\v{r}ava-Lifshitz gravity framework.
 Akarsu et al. \cite{Akarsu2020} investigated the $\Lambda$ in the standard cold-dark matter model by introducing graduated dark energy.
 Their results provided a high probability that the sign of $\Lambda$ could be spontaneously converted, and inferred that the universe had transformed from anti-de Sitter vacua to de Sitter vacua and triggered late acceleration.
 Carlip \cite{Carlip} proposed that the vacuum fluctuations produce a huge $\Lambda$ and produce a high curvature $k$ on the Planck scale under the standard effective field theory.
-Although the debate about the shape of the universe has not yet reached an agreement or the boundaries of the universe are blurred, Valentino et al. \cite{Valentino} believed that the universe can be a closed three-dimensional sphere compared with the prediction in the standard $\Lambda$ cold dark matter model.
+Although the debate about the shape of the universe has not yet reached an agreement or the boundaries of the universe are blurred, we have a 50$:$1 odds to conclude that the universe is closed if the Planck CMB data is correct \cite{Handley2019}.
+Besides, Valentino et al. \cite{Valentino} also believed that the universe can be a closed three-dimensional sphere compared with the prediction in the standard $\Lambda$ cold dark matter model.
 The curvature can be positive according to the enhanced lensing amplitude in the cosmic microwave background power spectrum confirmed by the Planck Legacy 2018.

 For the case $\Lambda=0$ the global dynamics of the Ho\v{r}ava-Lifshitz scalar field cosmological model under the background of FLRW was described in \cite{Gao20191}-\cite{Gao20201}, and the case of $\Lambda\neq0$ with zero curvature has also been addressed in \cite{Gao20192}.
 In the present paper we will discuss the global dynamics of a non-flat universe with $\Lambda\neq0$.
-Its field equations admit the following dimensionless form

-where $s=-\dfrac{1}{\kappa V(\phi)}\dfrac{dV(\phi)}{d\phi}$, $\kappa$ is a constant, $V(\phi)$ is the usual scalar field potential, which admits various mathematical representations (see \cite{Leon2019,Fadragas2014,Escobar2014,Alho}), it can even be presented in a constant form in scalar cosmology (\cite{Kim2013,Chervon2019}), and $s$ is assumed to be a constant under the usual exponential potentials.
-We will provide the detailed information on obtaining cosmological equations (\ref{1}) in section 2.
+We will provide the detailed information on obtaining cosmological equations in section 2.